abbymanalo/abbym/_posts/2023-08-30-Calculator.md

 comments: false
 layout: post
 title: Calculator MD
-description: Calculator to calculate addition, subtraction, division, multiplication, make the number a fraction of 1/x, square a number, and cube a number
+description: Calculator to calculate addition, subtraction, division, multiplication, make the number a fraction of 1/x,square a number, and cube a number
 type: tangibles
 courses: { compsci: {week: 5} }
 ---